Khurramnaveed3233/Freelancer-Earnings-Tracker-in-Pakistan-SQL-Portfolio-Project/README.md

 ## 🎯 Objective

 To build a robust SQL-based data model that tracks earnings, skills, reviews, and client details of freelancers in Pakistan.
 The goal is to uncover key trends and deliver actionable insights that can help freelancers grow their income and performance on platforms like **Upwork**, **Fiverr**, and **Freelancer**.

 ---

-## 💼 My Goal is

-To empower freelancers in Pakistan by:

-- Monitoring their earnings and performance trends
+## 🌍 About the Project

+Freelancing is becoming a major source of income in Pakistan, especially on global platforms like Fiverr, Upwork, and Freelancer.com.
+However, many freelancers don't track their earnings, client interactions, and performance trends properly.

+This project aims to solve that gap by developing a structured SQL-based solution that enables Pakistani freelancers to monitor, evaluate, and optimize their freelancing journey.

+## 🧩 Problem Statement

+Freelancers often struggle with:

-- Identifying the most profitable platforms and skillsets
+- Identifying which platforms and skills earn the most
-- Providing data-backed insights for decision-making
-- Enhancing productivity and income through analytics
+- Tracking monthly income trends

----

-## 📂 Project Architecture

-- **Tools Used:** SQL Server, Excel, Power BI (optional), GitHub
+- Managing client relationships
+- Responding quickly to feedback
+- Making data-driven decisions

+This project addresses these real-world challenges using a relational SQL database and analytical queries.

+## 🛠️ Tools & Technologies Used

+- **SQL Server** for data modeling and queries
+- **Excel** (for initial data input)
+- **Power BI (optional)** for dashboards
+- **GitHub** for version control and sharing

+## 🗃️ Database Schema (ERD)

-- **Schema:** 8 normalized, interrelated tables
+> 📌 Schema includes 8 normalized, interrelated tables.
-- **Sample Data:** 10 records per table (can be scaled to 200+ for full analysis)

-### 🗃️ Database Tables

 | Table             | Description                               |
 |------------------|-------------------------------------------|